leonjza/leonjza.github.io/content/post/2016-10-02-reverse-engineering-static-key-remotes-with-gnuradio-and-rfcat.markdown

 {{< figure src="/images/re_static_key_fm_radio.png" >}}

 Anyways.
-I got stuck trying to decode the key from the remote using GQRX recording.
+I got stuck trying to decode the key from the remote using a GQRX recording.
 No matter how I loaded it into inspectrum or audacity (or even raw parsing attempts at some stage), I just could not make head or tail of what I was looking at.
 In fact, it all just turned out to be garbage to me.
 Maybe because I didn't set it to record AM?
 Who knows.
 Anyways.

 ## the gnuradio reveal
 Speaking to [@elasticninja](https://twitter.com/elasticninja) (*thanks for your epic patience dude!*), I got tipped off to an absolutely **great** video by [Michael Ossmann](https://twitter.com/michaelossmann) in he's *Software Defined Radio with HackRF* series [here](https://greatscottgadgets.com/sdr/).
 More specifically, [lesson 8](https://greatscottgadgets.com/sdr/8/) deals with on-off keying and was excellent in getting me started with gnuradio.